sanity-io/sanity-plugin-mux-input/README.md

 Issues are actively monitored and PRs are welcome.
 When developing this plugin the easiest setup is:

 1. Fork this repo.
-1. Install the sanity cli and create a sanity project: `npm install -g @sanity/cli && sanity init`.
+1. Create a studio v3 project: `npm create sanity@dev-preview`.
 Follow the prompts, starting out with the blog template is a good way to go.
 1. `cd` into your project directory, run `npm install && npm start` - your sanity studio should be running on http://localhost:3333.
 1. `cd` into the `plugins` directory of your project.
 1. Fork this repo and clone your fork into the `plugins` directory inside your project `git clone git@github.com:your-fork/sanity-plugin-mux-input.git`.